• Have your assignments done by seasoned writers. 24/7. Contact us:

 It also means” to commit literary theft: present as new and original an idea or product derived from an existing source.”

-Plagiarism uses someone’s work and presents it as your own without attributing or citing the sources.
+In simple terms, Plagiarism is using someone’s work and presenting it as your own without attributing or citing the sources.

 Students copy other people’s work for various reasons.